-What we expect from you if you're running an RPG with us (it's not much, we promise!)
+Keen to guide new players through a game you prepared, earning rewards along the way?
+See below for what we expect from you if you're running a game with us (it's not much, we promise!)

 Playing games with strangers is a surprising experience.
 Running them is complicated and risky, so your players need your help and attention to bring them (and you) the best game possible.
 Here are our guidelines for the first five minutes of your session (or just before, if everyone arrives early).